 What do you put under the gutter downspout?

-Under a gutter downspout generally, it is advisable to attach an aluminum extension or place a splash block as it helps channel the water away at least 4 feet from the house, which is the main goal.
-Very inexpensive, effective measures.
+Under a gutter downspout, generally, it is advisable to attach an aluminum extension or place a splash block as it helps channel the water away at least 4 feet from the house, which is the primary goal.
+These are very inexpensive, practical measures.

 - Rain barrel